aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's compatible*
 - An organization's project management plan expresses the vision, mission, goals, objectives, and strategies of the organization.
     - *<strong>wrong reason</strong>: it's the organization's strategic plan*
-- Leadership style has no impact on the success of virtual teams.
+- The output of the stakeholder management strategy results is a project charter.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: the output is a stakeholder register*
-- Leadership style has no impact on the success of virtual teams.
+- The kick-off meeting is always held before the business case and project charter are completed.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it's always held after but not before*
-- Leadership style has no impact on the success of virtual teams.
+- A milestone list is an output associated with the Project Scope Management knowledge area.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it's the Project Time Management but not the Project Scope Management*
-- Leadership style has no impact on the success of virtual teams.
+- Project initiation involves taking the actions necessary to ensure that activities in the project plan are completed.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it's not initation but execution*
 - Leadership style has no impact on the success of virtual teams.
     - *<strong>wrong reason</strong>: of course it has*
 - Leadership style has no impact on the success of virtual teams.